20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 4. Seattle Center

-The Seattle Center is the perfect destination for a weekend full of fun and activities.
+The Seattle Center is the perfect destination for a weekend of fun and exploration.
 It’s a nice hang-out area to relax and people-watch.

 We hung out here a lot and had coffee at the cafe at the bottom of the Space Needle a couple of times.

-- The Roastery is a much better option than waiting in line at the original location at Pikes Place Market!
-We had no trouble getting a table and being able to sit and enjoy our coffee.
+• Trying some local Seattle coffee shops is a much better option than waiting in line at the original Starbucks location at Pikes Place Market!
+We had amazing coffee all around town and love being able to sit and enjoy coffee and people-watching.

 ☕️ We also loved the fun Seattle Coffee and Culture Walking Tour where we learned about Seattle’s amazing coffee vibe!☀️